// On this page

 It also exposes a lesson worth tagging: what you remember an AI told you weeks ago is not necessarily what it would say today.

-ROLE: Act as a pre-trade compliance checker.
-I am considering [ACTION — buying / adding to / selling some of] [COMPANY NAME] before [EVENT OR DATE].
+SCOPE: Work only from what I tell you below; don’t fill in figures or events from memory, and if something you’d need to check isn’t here, say so rather than assume it.
+I am considering [ACTION: buying / adding to / selling some of] [COMPANY NAME] before [EVENT OR DATE].
 Your job is not to tell me whether to do it.
-Your job is to list everything I should know and verify before I do.
+It is to list everything I should know and verify before I do.

 FILTER: I currently [hold / do not hold] [COMPANY NAME].
 My reason for the action: [ONE SENTENCE].
 What I already know: [3–5 bullet points of what you’ve already checked].